top of page

 dtf ink; powder; pet film

-sublimation ink; paper; tape
+sublimation ink; paper; tape; blanks

-uv ink; pet film; cleaner
+uv dtf ink; pet film; cleaner

 print head cleaners and accessories